Vuedo/vuedo/README.md

 Vuedo is an open source project built with Laravel and Vue.js.
 It is a live example of how everything works together.

-## Website using Vuedo in production : [https://vuejs-news.com](https://vuejs-news.com)
+## Website using Vuedo in production : [https://vuejsfeed.com/](https://vuejsfeed.com/)

-Vue.js News is a place where News, Tutorials, Plugins, Showcases and more things regarding Vue are handpicked and shared with the community.
+Vue.js Feed is a place where News, Tutorials, Plugins, Showcases and more things regarding Vue are handpicked and shared with the community.

 ![Dashboard Overview](http://i.imgur.com/4AdbjsF.gif)